sigcpp/sigcpp.github.io/_posts/2020-06-08-return-value-optimization.md

 create two objects and invoke the assignment operator to set variable `s` to the function's return value.

-To repeat, the situation in Listing E is a logic error; not a case of the compiler not performing NRVO.

 **Note:** The loss of optimization benefit in Listing E applies even if function `get_E` returns an unnamed object.

+To repeat, the situation in Listing E is a logic error; not a case of the compiler not performing RVO.
+If the compiler does any sort of RVO (and C++17 guarantees URVO), it does so without regard for the calling context.
+To be precise, the compiler generates code such that object copying is avoided if the return value is used as the initializer for a receiving variable (and in a few other cases; see [Exercise 6](#9)).

+Because the compiler performs RVO independent of the calling context, RVO benefits are available whether the function is reused in source form or binary form, and it is always up to the calling function to lose or gain the benefit.

 ---
 {% include bookmark.html id="Listing E" %}